nov30th/ha-hoho-google-media-center/README.md

 ```
 > I mounted the folder (/config/media) [rw] from my SMB server, as you could easily create this folder if disk space is not a problem.

+> By default, please have mp3 and favorite_mp3 two folders created.

 ## Setup

 1. Create the below input entity in your HA -> Configuration -> Helpers.